 …I think the average woman, when she is perfectly frank, will admit that she would much prefer a man to admire her for her beauty than for her intelligence.
 There are few women who would not choose to be described as “glamorous” rather than “intellectual.”

-And even as Lippincott ruthlessly, pitilessly outlined the formula for inducing psychosis, he mourned the unhealthiness of American cities, in fact predicted their entire demise, fervently wished that mass production techniques would be applied to developing affordable housing and food distribution.
+And even as Lippincott ruthlessly outlined the formula for inducing psychosis, he mourned the unhealthiness of American cities, in fact predicted their entire demise, fervently wished that mass production techniques would be applied to developing affordable housing and food distribution.

 Design for Business, as quoted from the back cover, was “directed to the manufacturer as well as the artist and student.
 It does not attempt to show how to be an industrial designer, but rather how to apply art to merchandising in the broadest sense.
 It treats art as a tangible medium that can be understood and used to the benefit of nearly every business.”

 That bias has to be accepted when someone reads this book – this was Lippincott’s portfolio.
-Any qualms about his trumpeted manifesto that he may have harbored, if any – doubtful that there were any – would have had to be kept to himself.
+Any qualms he may have harbored, if any – doubtful that there were any – would have had to be kept to himself.
 And I think it’s critical to remember that WW II had ended only two years before this book came into being.
-There’s an almost wistful quality to his insistence that the wells of raw goods, spending capital and manufacturing capacity will never run dry.
-Disposal of the end products never even enters the equation, except as an after-thought that – grossly paraphrased – “people buy used cars.”
+There’s an almost desperate quality to his insistence that the well would never run dry.